 Finally, it’s also a good idea to test payment forms using sandbox or test mode.

-Now you’ve optimized your form, you’ll want to track form abandonment in Google Analytics.
-This will help you to spot pain points in your forms and see how well they are converting.
+Now that you’ve optimized your form, you’ll want to track form abandonment in Google Analytics.
+This will help you to spot pain points in your forms and see how well they’re converting.

 Ready to build better online payment forms?
 Get started today with the easiest WordPress form builder plugin.
 WPForms Pro includes payment addons for Stripe, PayPal, Square, and more, and offers a 14-day money-back guarantee.